einfrog/CCL1/diary.md

 adjust sizes and speed\
 put inventory and spaceship scrap management on same key\
 draw finished spaceship art\
-\
-PLANNED TODAY:\
-drawing scraps over character when character carries them\
-adjust collision detection for non-rectangle objects\
+adjust collision detection for Rory because of her big hair\
+prepare Pitch (do slides on figma)\
 add buttons for controls and story\
-draw and implement spaceship (construction) sprites\
 \
 \
-DOING NEXT:\
 \
+LEFT TODAY:\
+add functionality to gameplay, story and back button\
+polish the implementation of background music\
 \
+\
 TO DO:\
-background graphic;\
-rory: sprite animation;\
-spaceship construction: sprite (5 different sprites that change with every correctly installed scrap)\
+draw and implement spaceship (construction) sprites\
 \
 \
 VERY IMPORTANT BEORE HANDING IN:\